la2050/challenge/_2020/create/altasea-at-the-port-of-los-angeles.md

   importer of seafood products and grows only 5% of the seafood we consume.
 The aquaculture demonstration site will support a Blue Economy workforce pathway creating local jobs necessary to farming bivalves and kelp.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
+  The youth that Sharefest serves are students who face high barriers including personal and systemic negative self-image.
+Sharefest’s role will be best served as the liaison between AltaSea and the students.
+This will include co-teaching the workshops, maintaining a rapport with each student identifying individual needs and motivating each to see themselves as scientists.

+  Our Underwater Robotics instructor is a retired science and engineering California credentialed high school teacher who also leads a local underwater robotic competitive team.
+He has previously taught the course and he wrote the NGSS approved curriculum.
+Cabrillo Marine Aquarium educators wrote our NGSS approved aquaculture curriculum, teaches our aquaculture workshops and serve as mentors in the aquatic nursery lab.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Communications support